 The Computer Science courses have been designed for students admitted to the Computer Science Teacher Endorsement Graduate Certificate program to prepare in-service teachers to teach computer science in high schools.

 Cohort’s form each summer.
-The application deadline for the next cohort is the end of March.
+The application deadline for the next cohort has been extended to May 19th.

 The following tables lists the course requirements and provides a sample course plan for the Graduate Certificate.